penguinwan/springmvc-sandbox/README.md

 # Roadmap
 - minimal war with only index.html
+- remove version in the war name `springmvc-sandbox`
+- add a servlet with only GET

 # How to deploy
 - open terminal and type `mvn package` then `springmvc-sandbox.war` will be generated at target folder